Adnan1092/sunhaven-CAPE-SSSA-security/README.md

-# Sunhaven Context-Aware Access and Shared-Device Session Security
+# Sunhaven CAPE and SSSA Security

 This repository contains my individual technical contribution to the Sunhaven Care Workforce IAM project.